jmfriedt/harmonic_analyzer_FreeCAD/README.md

 # Running the simulation

-When using a ready made FreeCAD mode:
+When using a ready made FreeCAD model:

 1/ load the .FCStd model

 2/ open the Python console (View → Panels → Python console menu) and type

 ```python
 import os
 os.chdir('/home/myuser/directory')